Trump's new allies shouldn't get too comfortable

 "These relationships are completely transactional and there is no philosophical affinity required," said Michael D'Antonio, author of the book "The Truth About Trump" and a CNN commentator.
 "He has never had to agree with someone to use them.
 It's all completely opportunistic."

-By jamming Republicans with a demand to pass a law to protect the so-called dreamers and by claiming a short term win -- including billions in hurricane relief funding -- while snubbing his supposed his GOP friends, Trump carved conservative divides much wider.
+By jamming Republicans with a demand to pass a law to protect the so-called dreamers and by claiming a short-term win -- including billions in hurricane relief funding -- while snubbing his supposed his GOP friends, Trump carved conservative divides much wider.

 "I would not be surprised to see President Trump become the first sitting President to run against a 'do nothing' Congress controlled by his own party," said Alvin Tillery, professor of political science at Northwestern University.

 Texas Sen. Ted Cruz saw this coming.
-While he was losing to Trump in the primaries he predicted his foe would rush to do a deal with Democrats if he was elected President.
+While he was losing to Trump in the primaries, he predicted his foe would rush to do a deal with Democrats if he was elected President.

 But Trump, who once told Americans he would do so much winning on their behalf that they would be sick of winning, has been desperate for a win after a threadbare first eight months as President.